 The technical portion tests hard skills.
 Everything else tests whether you'd be a good colleague.
 Both matter equally.

-Multiple interviews covering different areas: coding, system design, behavioral questions, and often a "bar raiser" or culture interview.
+The on-site/virtual loop (3-5 hours) includes multiple interviews covering different areas: coding, system design, behavioral questions, and often a "bar raiser" or culture interview.
 This is the marathon—pace yourself.

 If there's one JavaScript concept you must master, it's closures.
 They appear in almost every interview, and they're foundational to how modern JavaScript works—including React Hooks.